"Independent" Doesn't Have To Mean "Alone"

 But alas… you posted your masterpiece on your website, then blasted your Facebook network and every contact list you have on all your devices and services asking them to check out your latest creation, and two weeks later you’ve had twenty two visits to your site, nine of them by you, a smiley face emoji text message from your best friend, and an “I love it!” from your mom.
 Sound familiar?

-If so, don’t take it personally.
-The candid reality is that there are just so many talented people making music available to the digitally connected world, it’s probably a lot harder to get noticed than it is to create what you created in the first place.
+If so, don’t get discouraged.
+The candid reality is that there are just so many talented people making music available to the digitally connected world today, it’s probably a lot harder to get noticed than it is to create what you created in the first place.
 As a result, there are tons of talented folks making beautiful art who are simply undiscovered by the larger world.

 So if you have had any success, however modest, actually getting anybody to purchase musical works you’ve posted for sale online and elsewhere, send an email describing what you did and how it worked using the form contact page, or just send an email to email@example.com.
 Helpful, verified submissions will be posted on the "Articles" page, so we can all benefit from winning strategies.